scottzach1/Project-Beans/project_requirement/project-requirement.md

 important factor as the rocket's target demographic is the budget conscious hobbyist.
 It also ensures, that the user is able to tune the rocket over multiple consecutive launches to their preference.

-#### Summary: (Can't Start)

-This section will define what the base expectation of our of our project outcome will be.
-This section requires that we talk to the customer before anything can be done as it is the very general overview of the project.

-***Suggested steps to make progress here:*** -talk to the customer and find out what their requirements are.

-***Original Instructions***

->See 9.5.13. for most systems this will be around one page.
-Hardware
->projects also see section 9.4.6.
->
->> ***9.5.13 Performance requirements*** Specify both the static and
->> the dynamic numerical requirements placed on the software or on human
->> interaction with the software as a whole.
->>
->> Static numerical requirements may include the following:
->>
->> a) The number of terminals to be supported
->> b) The number of simultaneous users to be supported
->> c) Amount and type of information to be handled.
->>
->> Static numerical requirements are sometimes identified under a
->> separate section entitled Capacity.
->>
->> Dynamic numerical requirements may include, for example, the numbers
->> of transactions and tasks and the amount of data to be processed
->> within certain time periods for both normal and peak workload
->> conditions.
-The performance requirements should be stated in
->> measurable terms.
->>
->> For example, "_95 % of the transactions shall be processed in less
->> than 1 second._" rather than, "An operator shall not have to wait for
->> the transaction to complete."
->>
->> NOTE Numerical limits applied to one specific function are normally
->> specified as part of the processing subparagraph description of that
->> function.

 ### 3.5 Logical database requirements